THE RESEARCH Archives

 The Archives welcomes students to do research.
 Children grades K-7 should be accompanied by an adult.
 The Archives may not be suitable for children under 6.
 For information about what to expect when visiting the Archives: Archive Policies (pdf)

-We invite the public to research our region’s history in the SDHC Research Archives without paying a traditional admission price.
+ADMISSION We invite the public to research our region’s history in the SDHC Research Archives during walk-in research hours without paying a traditional admission price.
 Your admission to our research archives has been donated by a generous supporter.
 After visiting our archives, we invite you to GIVE FORWARD to a future researcher and support their visit.
 Our suggested minimum donation is $10.00.